-Jackie Kossoff is the Marketing & Community Outreach Assistant at Hillside Memorial Park.
-She graduated from the University of Evansville in 2015 with a B.S. in Communication, which she puts to use every day at Hillside, and a B.F.A. in Creative Writing, which she put to use in writing this blog post.
+Jackie Kossoff graduated from the University of Evansville in 2015 with a B.S. in Communication, and a B.F.A. in Creative Writing, which she put to use in writing this blog post.

-Walking through the park has become a daily regimen of mine.
-I spend most of my time at work monitoring Hillside’s website and social media accounts, so being able to walk outside of my office and take in the natural beauty of the park is a refreshing way to spend my afternoon break.
+Walking through Hillside Memorial Park park has become a weekly regimen of mine.
 My usual route takes me past the lush, green hillside with the Jolson Memorial perched on top, where I watch the cars pass on the 405, wondering if they can see me or whether that would even be a good thing since the drivers’ focus should be on the road.
-I am constantly fascinated by the affect of the mausoleum’s stained glass windows from the outside, as they were meant to be viewed from the inside.
+I am constantly fascinated by the effect of the mausoleum’s stained glass windows from the outside, as they were meant to be viewed from the inside.

 No matter where I go in the park, I am bound to run into visitors standing or sitting by their loved one’s resting place.
 The stories that are told just by the items left behind, whether a stone engraved with “Mom & Dad” or a teddy bear for one taken too soon, are powerful in their simplicity.
 I can sometimes imagine that I know a person’s whole life story.

 Just over a month ago, I was walking through the park the week before Memorial Day.
-Our team was putting out the flags on the graves of veterans, and I was admiring the flags waving in the wind.
+I was admiring the flags waving in the wind.
 A woman at the bottom of the hill approached me to ask for a flag for her husband, a Vietnam veteran.
-As flags had not yet been placed this far down the hill, I traipsed up to where my nearest co-worker was placing flags and brought one back.
+As flags had not yet been placed this far down the hill, I went to the Administration Building and brought one back to her.
 When I placed the flag at her husband’s grave, I noticed that he had passed away in 1978.

 “Yes, it was a long time ago.
 He was only 30,” the woman said politely, no doubt recognizing the shock on my face.